codeacula/rinora-mud/README.md

 ## Contributing

+### Windows

+- You'll need to install WSL: `wsl --install`
 - Need to install PGSQL CLI Tools (and optionally pgAdmin 4)
 - Add the `bin` and `lib` folder of the new PGSQL installation to your system PATH
+  - I also needed to add `PQ_LIB_DIR` to my system environment.
+Set it to the `lib` folder for PGSQL
 - Follow the instructions to [install Diesel](https://diesel.rs/guides/getting-started)
+  - You likely only need PGSql bindings, so running `cargo install diesel_cli --no-default-features --features postgres` is likely

+### Other Platforms

+IDK man.
+Maybe someone else will come along without Windows.

 ## Workflow